 - Arrange to go during one of the many events and festivals like the Mavericks Surfing Competition.

-- Arrange with an outfitter to get you set up for a day of fishing or water sports.
+- Arrange with an outfitter to set you up for a day of fishing or water sports.

-- Wander out on a fishing pier to fish or simply contemplate the Pacific Ocean.
+- Wander out on a fishing pier to fish or contemplate the Pacific Ocean.

 When You Go to Half Moon Bay Coastside

-Half Moon Bay Coastside is an all-seasons destination for outdoor lovers.
+Half Moon Bay Coastside is an all-season destination for outdoor lovers.
 A mild Mediterranean climate prevails year-round.
-Seashore, forest, wetlands, and farmland offer a variety of environments.
+Seashore, forests, wetlands, and farmland offer a variety of environments.
 Nature is loud here, and there is plenty to embrace.
-To learn more about what to do in Half Moon Bay Coastside, see Visit Half Moon Bay Coastside California.
+To learn more about what to do at Half Moon Bay Coastside, visit Half Moon Bay Coastside California.
 Be sure to check out Wander for more stories about exploring California.

 I can’t wait to explore Half Moon Bay.
 Living on the Mendocino Coast is wonderful, but it’s time to explore more I the California Coast I have yet to see.